 The EEA is pleased to be rewarding such talented individuals and the Association warmly congratulates the winners.

-Hélène and Thomas will be presented with their Award during the annual EEA Congress to be held in Gothenburg, Sweden.
+Hélène and Thomas were presented with their Award during the annual EEA Congress held in Gothenburg, Sweden.

 2013 Yrjö Jahnsson Committee - Timothy Besley (Chair), Mathias Dewatripont, Rachel Griffith, Juuso Välimäki and Fabrizio Zilibotti.